Illinois Wildlife Code

 The Illinois Department of Natural Resources administers and enforces the state regulations regarding wildlife found in the Fish and Wildlife section of the Illinois Administrative Rules.

-Under Conservation, the “Fish and Wildlife” section contain rules on deer hunting.
+Under Conservation, the “Fish and Wildlife” section details rules on deer hunting.

 Or click on one of these sites: